Underspecified Human Decision Experiments Considered Harmful: Defining a Decision Problem

 If we ignore the signal $\signal$, $\joint$ gives rise to a probability distribution over values of the uncertain state, which we denote as the prior distribution $\dist \in \distover{\statespace}$.
 The prior $\dist(\mstate)$ is equivalent to $\sum\nolimits_{\signal \in \signalspace} \joint(\signal,\mstate)$.

+When we present a person (hereafter agent) with a decision problem, we give them a choice of response (\textbf{action}) $\action$ from some set of possible responses (\textbf{action space}) $\actionspace$.
+The action space can be identical to the state space (as in AI-assisted diagnosis (e.g.,~\cite{alur2024distinguishing}) or can be defined on a different space.
+In decision tasks corresponding to prediction tasks, (e.g., ``What's the probability the patient will be readmitted to the hospital?''), the action space is a probabilistic belief over the state space, i.e., $\actionspace = \distover{\statespace}$.
+The agent faced with a decision task must consider the probability of different states induced by the signal, and choose the best action under the \textbf{scoring rule}, a function that assigns a score representing the quality of the action for the realized state: $S: \Theta \times \actionspace \rightarrow \mathbb{R}$.

-Under this definition, the formalization of the information structure $\joint$ enables a definition of normative behavior.
-Summarizing information about $\mstate$, $\joint$ (as well as $\dist$) provides a basis for the experimenter to establish expectations under optimal use of the information.
+Under this definition, the formalization of the joint distribution $\joint$ enables a definition of normative behavior.
+Summarizing information about $\mstate$, $\joint$ (as well as $\dist$) and communicating it to the participant provides a basis for the experimenter to establish expectations under optimal use of the information.